pybind/pybind11/.github/ISSUE_TEMPLATE/bug-report.md

 2. Search the [issue tracker][] to verify that this hasn't already been reported. +1 or comment there if it has.
 3. Consider asking first in the [Gitter chat room][].
 4. Include a self-contained and minimal piece of code that reproduces the problem.
 If that's not possible, try to make the description as clear as possible.
+    a.
+If possible, make a PR with a new, failing test to give us a starting point to work on!

 [documentation]: https://pybind11.readthedocs.io
 [issue tracker]: https://github.com/pybind/pybind11/issues